Non melanoma skin cancer includes 2 main types:

 T cell lymphoma of the skin

-Bowen’s disease is a very early form of non melanoma skin cancer.
-It can appear anywhere on the skin and usually looks like a red patch that might be itchy.
-It is most commonly found on the lower leg, particularly in older women.
+Bowen’s disease is a very early form of non melanoma skin cancer that's slow growing.
+It can appear anywhere on the skin and usually looks like a small red scaly patch that might be itchy.

-It can also develop on moist membranes of the body.
-For example, it can appear as a white patch in the mouth or a red patch in the genital area.
+It can also develop on moist membranes of the body such as the mouth and genital area.